top of page

 Noach: The Descent of the Dove

-The 153 verses of Parashat Noach (Genesis 6:9–11:32) speak of a cataclysmic flood upon a sinful world, and the salvation of humanity.
+The 153 verses of Parashat Noach (Genesis 6:9–11:32) speak of a cataclysmic flood upon a sinful world and the salvation of humanity.
 As such, they serve as a prototype of the chelvei Mashiach, the birth pangs of Messiah.
 While many scholars regard the Flood story as a mere myth, there are over 500 stories in ancient mythologies with remarkably significant parallels.
-From the most famous Epic of Gilgamesh, to lesser known accounts of Eridu Genesis and the Greek story of Deucalion, the similarities are summarized as follows,
+From the most famous Epic of Gilgamesh to lesser-known accounts of Eridu Genesis and the Greek story of Deucalion, the similarities are summarized as follows,

 Epic of Gilgamesh